A return to loopy knits

 Gimp Update for Mac 3_more on color separations

 The latest version Gimp Download site I am self-taught.
-As I learn new tools, my workarounds may be convoluted and more complicated than they need to be, evolving over time.
+As I learn new tools, my workarounds may be convoluted and more complicated than they need to be and evolve with time.
 I do not delete older posts or their content, but do occasionally add links to later posts or dated notes.
-I began designing and charting in … Continue reading Gimp Update for Mac 3_more on color separations
+I began designing and charting … Continue reading Gimp Update for Mac 3_more on color separations

 Long vertical button holes/ slits in knit fabric 1: intarsia